It's Here & It's Real: Beyoncé & Jay Z Drop Surprise Joint Album

-Did you have Sunday plans?
-Cancel them, because Beyoncé and Jay Z just dropped their long-rumoured album together, as The Carters.
+Did you have Saturday night plans?
+Cancel them, because Beyoncé and Jay Z just dropped their long-rumored album together, as The Carters.
 It's up and available for streaming right now, exclusively on Tidal.

 Advertisement